Otolith: Mechanism

+Comparative physiology

+In most vertebrates, otoliths are made of calcium carbonate, however in lampreys and hagfish, they are made of calcium phosphate.
+The polymorphs of calcium carbonate vary between different gnathostome groups.
+In Chondrichthyes it is of aragonite.
+In Chondrostei it is of vaterite (a rather unstable morph).
+In Holostei it is of a vaterite-aragonite mixture.
+In Teleostei, Coelacanthii, Dipnoi, and Amphibia, it is of aragonite.
+In most other tetrapods, it is of calcite, the most stable morph of calcium carbonate.
+In reptiles, it is of a mixture of calcite and aragonite.

 Paleontology

 After the death and decomposition of a fish, otoliths may be preserved within the body of an organism or be dispersed before burial and fossilization.
 Dispersed otoliths are one of the many microfossils which can be found through a micropalaeontological analysis of a fine sediment.
 Their stratigraphic significance is minimal, but can still be used to characterize a level or interval.
 Fossil otoliths are rarely found in situ (on the remains of the animal), likely because they are not recognized separately from the surrounding rock matrix.
 In some cases, due to differences in colour, grain size, or a distinctive shape, they can be identified.
 These rare cases are of special significance, since the presence, composition, and morphology of the material can clarify the relationship of species and groups.
 In the case of primitive fish, various fossil material shows that endolymphatic infillings were similar in elemental composition to the rock matrix but were restricted to coarse grained material, which presumably is better for the detection of gravity, displacement, and sound.
 The presence of these extrinsic grains in osteostracans, chondrichthyans, and acanthodians indicates a common inner ear physiology and presence of open endolymphatic ducts.